sisrfeng/coc-wiki/Using-coc-extensions.md

 * Extensions could contribute snippets (same as VSCode)
 * Extensions could have specified more client options, like `fileEvents` to watch files (require [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.

-## Differencse between coc extension and VSCode extension.
+## Differences between coc extension and VSCode extension.

 * Coc extensions use [coc.nvim](https://www.npmjs.org/package/coc.nvim) as dependency instead of [VSCode](https://www.npmjs.com/package/vscode)
 * Coc extensions support language server features by using API from coc.nvim instead of [vscode-languageclient](https://www.npmjs.com/package/vscode-languageclient) which could only be used with VSCode.